nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 If the default font is zero, then OpenPaige creates a font object using the default found in `pg_globals` record that was created with `pgNew`.
 If you want to change this you can change the default font in the `pg_globals`.

-**NOTE (Macintosh):** The `pgdf` Resource: During initialization, the machine-specific code for Macintosh searches for a special resource to determine the character defaults (above).
+**NOTE (Macintosh):** The `pgdf` Resource: During initialisation, the machine-specific code for Macintosh searches for a special resource to determine the character defaults (above).
 If it does not find this resource, the values given above are used.
 Hence, you can change the defaults by changing the contents of this resource:

 | TABLE \#2 | MACINIOSH RESOURCE TYPE \& ID |
 | :---: | :---: |